ruuda/rcl/ideas/typecheck.md

 action at a distance.
 Maybe forward-only analysis is more user-friendly afte all because it has clearer errors, even if it is less powerful?
 And then it does mean that putting things in let bindings can change the error?

+## Push down, take II

+What if we have two type representations internally?

+ 1. `Type`, as we already have, created only by inference, and it forms a lattice too.
+ 2. `Expectation`, the type returned by the type expression evaluator, and also what is constructed by static requirements such as that the condition of an `if`-expression must be a boolean.
+An expected type carries a _reason_ that explains why that type is expected.
+That reason might point at a span when a type annotation was written by the user, or it might be a static message, such as one that says that `if` conditions must be bools.

+Then for our typecheck, we have the following tools:

+ * Syntax-directed bottom-up inference.
+For any expression, we can infer its type, and that returns `Type`.
+ * Expectation check: given a span and its inferred type, we can verify the inferred type against the expectation.
+We can also push the expectation inwards when needed.

+The expectation check returns:

+ * A static type error if we can prove that there is one.
+ * `Defer` if we can't know statically whether the type is okay.
+If we hit this, then we need to wrap the AST node in a dynamic type check, and for that check we'll have the `Expectation` available to blame errors on at runtime.
+ * The inferred type, when we can prove statically that there are no type errors.
+The inferred type is a subtype of the expected type, so it can be more specific.
+Except in the case of a let-binding, then we should take the user's word for it.